-Most athletes will have a minor back problem at one time or another.
+Most athletes will have a minor back problem or back strain at one time or another.
 Muscle strains are the most common causes of low back pain.
 A low back strain occurs when the muscle fibers are abnormally stretched or torn.
-For example, back muscle strains can occur during sports, recreational activities and after sudden movements.
+For example, back muscle strains can occur during sports, recreational activities and after sudden movements in sports.
 They can also occur while lifting heavy objects and even normal household items.

 Why are back muscles subject to strain?

 The muscles that move the spine are not large muscles grouped together, but rather a large contingency of very small, individual muscles layered and aligned to produce contractions of varying intensities.
 Because they are small, they are more at risk for injury.

 A back strain is common in athletes and the general population with a great deal of research being spent on how to better understand the mechanics of lifting for the purpose of preventing these injuries.